Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-kf-tls-origination/README.md

 4. Install Redis Enterprise Cluster on the GKE cluster
 5. Expose Redis Enterprise Cluster admin console (a.k.a.
 CM) through Anthos Service Mesh via HTTPS at port 443
 6. Create a Redis Enterprise database with TLS (one-way SSL) enabled
-7. Expose the TLS-enabled Redis Enterprise database through Anthos Service Mesh at a TCP port 6379
+7. Expose the TLS-enabled Redis Enterprise database through Anthos Service Mesh at TCP port 6379
 8. Create a user provided service for the TLS-enabled Redis Enterprise database
 9. Configure TLS origination for accessing the TLS-enabled Redis Enterprise database from within the GKE cluster under Anthos Service Mesh
 10. Validate the setup using the Spring Music sample app